ivov/normative/README.md

 The intent is for the app to facilitate the various tasks that go into developing a legal dictionary.

 :construction: **Work in progress**: The first (data-centered) section of the app is mostly complete.
-The second (interface-centered) section is under construction, as I am learning about Electron/OAuth along the way.
+The second (interface-centered) section is under construction, as I am learning about Electron/OAuth along the way, so please disregard `./client/Renderer.ts`

 The DOCX-to-JSON conversion process is handled by the classes in the `./conversion` directory.
 The JSON-to-NoSQL import process is handled by the respective classes in the `./db` directory.
 Two NoSQL databases are used for learning and exploratory purposes.